PokemonAutomation/ComputerControl/Wiki/SetupGuide/README.md

 - https://www.amazon.com/dp/B09FLN63B3

 Most cheap capture cards work.
 Higher end-capture cards may cause issues with color detection.
-Ensure the capture card is capable of a video output resolution of 1080p at 30 frames per second.
+Ensure the capture card is capable of a video output resolution of 1080p at 30 frames per second (FPS).
+Though we recommend at least 1080p/60 FPS to minimize video tearing.

+For Switch 2 owners, you do not need an (expensive) 4k capture card to run automation on the Switch 2.
+These cheap 1080p capture cards will work fine on the Switch 2.
+But if you don't mind the price, feel free to get a 4k capture card anyway for the better graphics quality.
+Automation will work on both 1080p and 4k.

 ### The Controller: (the computer's hands)